Ladybugs Vs. Japanese Beetles: What You Need To Know

-Ladybugs and Japanese Beetles are two of the most commonly encountered insects in the eastern United States and are often found in the same location.
+Ladybugs and Japanese Beetles are two of the most commonly encountered insects in the eastern United States.
+Often found in the same location, naturalists recognize them easily.

 Ladybugs are small, carnivorous beetles native to the United States and helpful to humans.
 Japanese Beetles are large, herbivorous beetles accidentally introduced into the United States and significant pests.
 There are many species of “ladybugs” but only one species known as “Japanese Beetle”.